 Students enrolled in over two dozen separate curricula may take classes in the day or evening.
 These students range in age from 18 to "50 something."
-Many are traditional-aged students who wish to earn Associate Degrees prior to transfer into a bachelor's program at a fouryear college.
+Many are traditional-aged students who wish to earn a bachelor's degree or earn an associate degree prior to transfer into a bachelor's program at a four-year college.
 Others, including older enrollees, plan to use their degrees to secure immediate employment.
 A large group of students undergo a prescribed training program in preparation for a specific career in law enforcement or medical technology.
 Still others already hold an advanced degree but for a variety of reasons are planning career changes that demand a different set of skills.
 They take advantage of the College's extensive continuing education options.
-A final set of students are already employed, but because of job-specific licensing requirements are enrolled part-time in one or more professional development classes.
+A final set of students are already employed, but because of jobspecific licensing requirements are enrolled part-time in one or more professional development classes.